-Psychometric tests: how to prepare
+Psychometric tests: prepare and practise

 Many employers use psychometric tests as part of the recruitment process.
 They're common in graduate jobs, work placements and internships.